Earthjustice Will Defend Kaua’i Pesticides Ordinance

 This news story details that Kauaʻi residents lined up the day before the actual vote took place to participate in the discussion.

 "All this time, I've never seen such passion and such interest from the Kauaʻi community on any issue," said Councilman Gary Hooser, who helped to author and introduce the bill.

-A PBS NewsHour segment on October 20 covered the Kauaʻi ordinance issue:
+Watch a PBS NewsHour segment on October 20 covering the Kauaʻi ordinance issue.